xda/droid2gether-gitpitch/PITCHME.md

 ### Getting the apk
 - Requires ADB setup and working in your Android terminal
 - Get exact package name <!-- .element: class="fragment" -->
-  - use ADB shell if not known
+  - use ADB shell if not known <!-- .element: class="fragment" -->

 +++
 ```